taikoxyz/raiko/README.md

 ### Building

-To download all dependencies for all provers you can run
+- To download all dependencies for all provers you can run

 ```console
 $ make install
 ```

-You can also download all required dependencies per prover:
+You can also download all required dependencies for each prover separately, for example for SP1:

 ```console
 $ TARGET="sp1" make install
 ```

-For SGX, install gramine: https://github.com/gramineproject/gramine.
-If you're running ubuntu 22.04 (or a compatible distro) you can just download and install this deb file: https://packages.gramineproject.io/pool/main/g/gramine/gramine_1.6.2_amd64.deb

 - Clone the repository and build with `cargo`: